scjtools/mauritius-news-aggregator/README.md

 # Mauritius News Aggregator

 Automated daily feed aggregating local, regional, and global news relevant to Mauritius.
-Outputs a structured RSS feed (`feed.xml`) optimised for downstream LLM processing.
+Outputs a structured RSS feed (`feed.xml`).

 ## What it does